 International Stained-Glass Center

-The stained-glass window museum in the Historical Monument-listed Loëns granary is only 100 metres from the Chartres Cathedral.
+The stained-glass window museum in the Historical Monument-listed Loëns granary is only 100 meters from the Chartres Cathedral.
 It houses a permanent collection of 70 authentic Renaissance stained-glass windows: the largest in France.
-An educational room completes the tour, presenting models and diagrams of each stained-glass window in Chartres Cathedral and identifying the depicted scenes.
+An educational room completes the tour, presenting models and diagrams of every stained-glass window in Chartres Cathedral and identifying the depicted scenes.